Crypto Adoption: Central African Republic

 Source: Blackpast

 The Central African Republic (CAR) is one of the poorest countries in the world.
 Its economic situation is very fragile as it faces several challenges.
-According to Statista, its GDP per capita is $537.6 as of 2024.
+According to the IMF, its GDP per capita is $531 (nominal) as of 2025.

 The CAR is a landlocked country located in the heart of Africa’s “central” region.
 It is bordered by the Democratic Republic of the Congo to the South, Chad to the North, South Sudan to the East, and Cameroon to the West.